 There are other types of bridges too, including “cantilever” bridges which are used in cases where there is only one tooth remaining beside the space.
 The other main type of bridge used is the “Maryland” or the Resin-bonded bridge.
 Often used on front teeth, the false tooth is attached to two “wings” that are cemented to the back of the neighboring teeth.
 This involves less shaping of the natural teeth already.

-Most dental bridges can be completed with two visits with Dr. McCray.
+Most dental bridges can be completed with two visits.
 After your first visit, you will leave with a temporary bridge while the lab creates your permanent dental bridge.
 On your second visit, the bridge will be adjusted and cemented in place.
 Your bridges will be matched to the color of your existing teeth, to ensure they blend in with your mouth.

 With proper care dental bridges last five to fifteen years or longer.
 It is important to floss under the bridge just as you would between your teeth to keep your gums healthy.
 Special floss is made just for this purpose.
 The benefits of dental bridges are many, including a restored smile!

-If you think you could benefit from a dental bridge, call Diley Ridge Dental today to schedule a consultation with Dr. Jim McCray to discuss your options.
-Dr. McCray and his team make it a priority to inform their patients of treatment plan options, and make decisions with their patients on how best to move forward.
+If you think you could benefit from a dental bridge, call Diley Ridge Dental today to schedule a consultation to discuss your options.
+We make it a priority to inform our patients of treatment plan options, and make decisions with their patients on how best to move forward.